obsidian-tasks-group/obsidian-tasks/docs/Queries/Filters.md

 In Tasks 4.8.0 `task.file.filenameWithoutExtension` was added.

-Since Tasks X.Y.Z, the query's file name can be used conveniently in custom filters:
+Since Tasks 5.1.0, the query's file name can be used conveniently in custom filters:

 - `query.file.filename` or
 - `query.file.filenameWithoutExtension`